 Ekaterina Alexandrova vs. Coco Gauff: Prediction and Match Betting Odds | China Open

-In the China Open Round of 64 on Sunday, we have a matchup of No. 3-ranked Coco Gauff against No. 21 Ekaterina Alexandrova.
+In the China Open Round of 64 on Monday, we have a matchup featuring No. 3-ranked Coco Gauff versus No. 21 Ekaterina Alexandrova.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!